notwaldorf/notwaldorf.github.com/_posts/2020-02-21-typedoc-toc.markdown

 that people don't open issues along the lines of "I see the docs for function `foo`, but I can't see how to call it, pls export it".
 Sweet child, if that function was meant to be public it probably would've been.
-That function is probably 3 spiders in a trench coat).
+That function is actually 3 spiders in a trench coat).

 That is, you would like your Table of Contents to show this:
 <img width="500" alt="Screen Shot 2020-02-20 at 11 01 18 PM" src="https://user-images.githubusercontent.com/1369170/75011632-f396cb80-5434-11ea-97c7-708a94e932fe.png">